back to Blog

 Case Packs

 Pre-set quantities of a single SKU sold together to simplify wholesale ordering.
+For instance, a case pack may include 12 identical mugs.

 Catalog